telerik/maui-docs/controls/combobox/selection.md

 The default `SelectinMode`(enumeration of type `Telerik.Maui.Controls.ComboBoxSelectionMode`) of the ComboBox control is `Single`.

-### Example with Single Selection and SelectedIndex set
+### Example with Single Selection and SelectedIndex Set

 **1.** Define the `RadComboBox` in XAML: